 Home sale gain exclusion.
 When you sell your principal residence, you can exclude up to \$250,000 (\$500,000 for married couples filing jointly) of gain if you meet certain tests.
-Warning: Gain that's allocable to a period of "nonqual-ified" use generally isn't excludable.
+Warning: Gain that's allocable to a period of "nonqualified" use generally isn't excludable.

 Home sale loss deduction.
-Losses on the sale of a principal residence aren't deductible.
+Losses on the sale of any personal residence aren't deductible.
 But if part of your home is rented out or used exclusively for your business, the loss attributable to that portion may be deductible.

 Debt forgiveness exclusion.
-This break for homeowners who received debt forgiveness in a foreclosure, short sale or mortgage workout for a principal residence expired Dec.
-31, 2014, but Congress might extend it.
-Check with your tax advisor for the latest information.
+This break for homeowners who received debt forgiveness in a foreclosure, short sale or mortgage workout for a principal residence is scheduled to expire Dec.
+31, 2016.